Flag of Czech Republic in Prague; Prague City Trip Travel Blog Inspirations

 From Charles Bridge to the Old & New City

 In this Prague travel blog the walk from Charles Bridge to the Old & New City.
-A cultural walk with a lot to the highlights of Prague.
-Enjoy the city...
+A cultural walk with a lot of the highlights in Prague.
+Enjoy the city walk!
+Charles Bridge Prague In 1357 Charles IV ordered to replace the bridge which had been washed away by floods...

 From Prague Castle to Jewish Quarter